-Monika: I am really excited to talk to you.
-Could you say a few words about yourself?
+Monika: I’m really excited to talk with you today.
+Could you start by telling us a little about yourself?

 Ellen: Of course!
 I am 38 years old, residing in Maastricht as you already mentioned, which in my opinion is the most beautiful city in the Netherlands.
 I am an entrepreneur at heart and derive a great deal of passion from it.
 I have successfully developed a product that contributes to the energy transition in the Netherlands.
 Additionally, as you indicated, I coach individuals and organizations, and finally, I am an ambassador for Workplace Pride, a global foundation that advocates for inclusivity in the workplace.

-Monika: You are a successful businesswoman.
-How did you find your own niche in the market?
+Monika: You are a very successful businesswoman.
+How did you discover your niche in the market?

 Ellen: I noticed a challenge in making sustainable renovations affordable for existing buildings in the Netherlands, particularly those with central heating systems.
 These buildings are often inhabited by people with a slightly lower income.
 In total, this represents about 600,000 households, making it a substantial market.
 Unlike new construction projects, there are limited options available for these residents to make their homes more sustainable.
 However, once I set a goal for myself, I am determined to achieve it.
 As a result, I developed a technique that allows these residents to generate their own electricity supply.
 Subsequently, I obtained a patent for this innovation.